segwit/atbcoin-lightning/README.md

-# c-lightning: A specification compliant Lightning Network implementation in C

-c-lightning is a [standard compliant](https://github.com/lightningnetwork/lightning-rfc) implementation of the Lightning Network protocol.
-The Lightning Network is a scalability solution for Bitcoin, enabling secure and instant transfer of funds between any two party for any amount.

-For more information about the Lightning Network please refer to http://lightning.network.

 ## Getting Started

 c-lightning currently only works on Linux (and possibly Mac OS with some tweaking), and requires a locally running `bitcoind` or `atbcoind`.